rstacruz/srs/README.md

 ```

 ### Don't forget the curly braces
 Inconsistency is the root of all evil.
 Even if they're inferred, prefer to be explicit with your curly braces around hashes.
+Why would you place your faith in Ruby's ACI (automatic curly-brace insertion)?

 ```rb
 # ✓ OK